sosedoff/docker-router/README.md

 Routing proxy for Docker containers with native LetsEncrypt support

-*NOTE: This is an experimental project and it not intended for production - use at your own risk*
+*NOTE: This is an experimental project and is not intended for production - use at your own risk*

 ## Overview